jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 17: Australia’s Artificial Intelligence Ethics Framework (501.KE18)

-*Discuss the key principles and guidelines outlined in Australia’s Artificial Intelligence Ethics Framework.
-Explain how these principles can be applied to the design, development, implementation, and operation of AI systems within an organization to ensure ethical, transparent, and responsible use of artificial intelligence.*
+*Name at least two key principles outlined in Australia’s Artificial Intelligence Ethics Framework.
+Explain why these principles are important when considering the design, development, implementation, and operation of AI systems within an organization to ensure ethical, transparent, and responsible use of artificial intelligence.*

 *Your answer here.*